-Kyle Robisch is a seasoned business litigator and advisor dedicated to creatively solving his clients’ full range of business problems.
 Clients most often call on Kyle to prosecute and defend cases in federal and state courts across the country.
-From California to Florida, Kyle has represented plaintiffs, defendants, and intervenors in complex litigation involving multiple parties, claims, and cases.
+From California to Florida, Kyle has represented plaintiffs, defendants, and intervenors in complex litigation involving multiple parties, claims, and parallel cases.
 His clients run the gamut from Fortune 500 companies to public entities to individual business owners.
 His significant litigation experience spans the life of a case, from presuit analysis through appeal.

 While clients go to Kyle for his litigation experience, they also value his practical problem-solving approach.
-Outside the courtroom, he counsels clients on pre-permitting and pre-litigation strategy, provides public relations and governmental affairs advice, and works with regulators to move projects forward.
+Outside the courtroom, he counsels clients on pre-project and pre-litigation strategy and risk assessment, provides public relations and governmental affairs advice, and works with regulators to move projects forward.
 He has even helped clients draft proposed federal and state legislation.
 Simply put, Kyle is committed to helping clients navigate their full suite of public relations, governmental affairs, and litigation problems.

 Before joining Bradley, Kyle practiced at a national law firm’s headquarters in Washington, D.C.
 He began his legal career as a law clerk to the Hon.
 G. Kendall Sharp of the U.S. District Court for the Middle District of Florida.

 Kyle recently served two terms as co-chair of the American Bar Association's Water Resources Committee.
-He is a frequent author and speaker on environmental litigation, permitting, and regulatory topics.
-He has won several national writing awards and is regularly featured in publications such as Vanderbilt Law Review, Florida Water Resources Journal, William & Mary Law Review, and others.
+He is a frequent author and speaker on commercial litigation and environmental law topics.